Jessica Suchy-Pilalis: Life and career

-Jessica Suchy-Pilalis grew up in Milwaukee, Wisconsin, with her father (Raymond W. Suchy) a physicist and mother (Gregoria Karides Suchy) a composer, both professors at the University of Wisconsin-Milwaukee.
-She studied harp at the University of Wisconsin–Milwaukee with Jeanne Henderson, with Edward Druzinsky of the Chicago Symphony Orchestra, The Eastman School of Music with Eileen Malone and Indiana University with Susann McDonald, specializing in harp and music theory.
+Jessica Suchy-Pilalis grew up in Milwaukee, Wisconsin and graduated from Shorewood High School in 1972.
+Her father Raymond W. Suchy, a physicist, and mother Gregoria Karides Suchy, a composer, were professors at the University of Wisconsin–Milwaukee.
+She studied harp there with Jeanne Henderson, with Edward Druzinsky of the Chicago Symphony Orchestra, the Eastman School of Music with Eileen Malone and Indiana University Bloomington with Susann McDonald, specializing in harp and music theory.
 She studied Byzantine music at Holy Cross Greek Orthodox Theological Seminary with Savas I. Savas and in Greece where she studied primarily with Dimitrios Sourlantzis and Eleftherios Georgiadis.
-She received diplomas with honors in Byzantine Music from two conservatories in Thessalonica, Greece, and is recognized/certified as an Hieropsalti (Chanter) by both the Greek Church and State.
+She received diplomas with honors in Byzantine Music from two conservatories in Thessaloniki, Greece, and is recognized/certified as an Hieropsalti (Chanter) by both the Greek Orthodox Church and State.

 In 1988, she received a fellowship from the Indiana Arts Commission and National Endowment for the Arts.
-In 1996 she took a teaching position with the Crane School of Music where she later became a department chair and received the rank of Professor.
+In 1996 she took a teaching position with the Crane School of Music at State University of New York at Potsdam where she later became a department chair and received the rank of Professor.
 One of her specialty courses is Byzantium: Religion and the Arts in the Christian East.

 She also established a concert career, performing both in the US and abroad.
 She has toured in Greece as a solo harpist under the auspices of the U.S. Department of State, and performed at international music festivals and for Greek National Radio-Television.
-She was listed on the artist roster of Pennsylvania Performing Arts on Tour and is Principal Harp of the Orchestra of Northern New York.
+She was listed on the artist roster of Pennsylvania Performing Arts on Tour and is principal harp of the Orchestra of Northern New York.